Where to see dolphins

 Anyway, even if you don’t see the Moray Firth dolphins right at the river mouth at Spey Bay, on the east side if the Spey estuary, then in summer you can often see fishing osprey even before you’ve climbed out of your car .

-And there are terns and waders galore and about a million pieces of temptingly arty-crafty pieces of driftwood cast up on the massive, stony storm-beach.
+And there are waders and ducks and sometimes pieces of temptingly arty-crafty pieces of driftwood cast up on the massive, stony storm-beach.

 Local wisdom says the resident dolphins come here to fish on a rising tide - so, obviously, that’s the best time to see them.
 Check tide times before your visit.